The Boy and I were cleaning today and in order to get keep focused, we like to put the music station on TV. Except, then this song came on:

 But, that fear, that worry, that sadness was ingrained in me.
 It can very easily be called up again.
-Military homecomings are guaranteed tear fests.
+Military homecomings are guaranteed tear-fests.
 I know the relief that comes with him being home.

 It also means that sometimes I can’t handle watching modern war movies.
-The Boy was never in combat, but the associate is too strong for me.
+The Boy was never in combat, but the association is too strong for me.
 It hits my gut and makes me sick with fear.

 This song pulls it out of me.
 It’s the story of a man coping with the death of his brother.
 He connects with him again by driving his truck.
 I cry every time I hear it.
 Every Damn.
 Time.
 Why?

-Because that fear is still in me.
+Because that fear is still in me, years later.
 The Boy is no longer in the military, and I still feel it in my core.
 It’s always there.
 The terror of losing the man I love.
 I guarantee this fear resides inside every military family member, and there is no empathy greater than that which comes from us with that fear seeing people have to cope with it becoming real.

 This is also why I hate Westboro Baptist Church.
 Not just because they are wicked human beings who want to control the lives and loves of others, but also because they have the audacity to protest the funeral of someone who has just lost a soldier.
 Someone who is living my greatest fear.
 It is impossible to explain it accurately if you have never felt fear like that.
 It is a fear borne of love.
 It is the strongest, most horrible fear on earth.